Chart Color Schemes

 Fitzroy features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

 Dwelling structure in Fitzroy, as evaluated at the latest Census, comprised 3.2% houses and 96.8% other dwellings.
-Compared to Melbourne metro's figures of 12.8% houses and 87.2% other dwellings, this shows a higher proportion of other dwellings in Fitzroy.
-Home ownership in Fitzroy was at 18.7%, lower than Melbourne metro's level.
-The remaining dwellings were either mortgaged (20.6%) or rented (60.7%).
-The median monthly mortgage repayment in the area was $2,500, higher than Melbourne metro's average of $2,326.
-Median weekly rent in Fitzroy was recorded at $451, matching Melbourne metro's figure.
-Nationally, Fitzroy's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In comparison, Melbourne metro had 12.8% houses and 87.2% other dwellings.
+Home ownership in Fitzroy was 18.7%, with mortgaged dwellings at 20.6% and rented dwellings at 60.7%.
+The median monthly mortgage repayment was $2,500, higher than Melbourne metro's average of $2,326.
+Median weekly rent in Fitzroy was $451, equal to Melbourne metro's figure but significantly higher than the national average of $375.
+Nationally, Fitzroy's mortgage repayments were higher at $2,500 compared to the Australian average of $1,863.

 Frequently Asked Questions - Housing